jaclu/tmux-menus/README.md

 If set to true each menu will include an extra item `Display Commands` with the shortcut `!`

 Pressing this will display what commands are used for each action.
+If a command matches a defined prefix, this prefix sequence will be displayed instead of the command.

 Be aware that the menu will be taller when using this, so make sure the screen is large enough to handle it!